epfl-dlab/WikiHist.html/3_create_mysql_db/README.md

 CREATE INDEX id_ ON tmtable(id);
 ```

 Lastly, the MediaWiki back end databases are created.
-The `my_wiki_bck` database file can be downloaded from the following link, and its creation is explained in the 4th step.
+The `my_wiki_bck` database file can be downloaded from [this link](https://archive.org/download/enwiki-20190301-scripts-and-metadata_dlab/mysql_database/), and its creation is explained in the 4th step.

 ```
 for value in {1..60}